hphelion/documentation/cloudos/install.customize-server-types.md

 > **Tip:** Based on your network and hardware infrastructure, you can accept defaults or customize Server Types.

-## Create or Edit the Server Types
+## Edit the Server Types

-To create or edit the server types:
+To edit the server types:

 1. On the Operational Dashboard, select the Environment tab > Server Types.

-2. Click Edit Server Types for the server type you want to customize.
+2. Click **Edit Server Types** for the server type you want to customize.
 The Edit Server Definition opens.

-3. Click Add Bus Order to add a blank bus order text box in which you type the new bus order related to the server type.
+3. Click **Add Bus Order** to add a blank bus order text box in which you type the new bus order related to the server type.

 4. Add the appropriate number of bus orders for the server type.

-5. To delete a bus order, click the checkbox next to the bus order and click Delete Bus Order.
+5. To delete a bus order, click the checkbox next to the bus order and click **Delete Bus Order**.

-6. Click Update Server Definition to save the updated server definition.
+6. Click **Update Server Definition** to save the updated server definition.

+**Note:** The preceding steps explained how to edit server types.
+If you need to create server types, click the **Create Server Definition** button.
+For more information, click Help from the top banner of the HP Cloud OS Operational Dashboard.
+Or see the web-hosted version of the HP Cloud OS Operational Dashboard Help](/cloudos/operational-dashboard/).

 ## Next Step